Yes, you read that correctly – you can make money as a mermaid!

 The start of modern-day mermaiding

-The mermaiding phenomenon we’re seeing unfold right now may, however, have its roots directly in Florida’s Weeki Wachee Springs State Park.
-With an 18-seat theatre – submerged six feet under water – the park was the very first place known to host mermaid performances, starting in October 1947.
+The mermaiding phenomenon we’re seeing unfold right now may has its roots directly in Florida’s Weeki Wachee Springs State Park.
+With an 18-seat theatre submerged six feet under water, the park was the very first place known to host mermaid performances, starting in October 1947.

-The tradition was instated by then owner, Newton Perry, who scouted out pretty girls – first from the US and then from all corners of the globe – and trained them to swim with air hoses and smile at the same time.
-Later, he added other novelties to their repertoire such as eating bananas and drinking soda under water plus aquatic ballet.
+The tradition was instated by then owner, Newton Perry.
+He scouted out pretty girls, first from the US and then from all corners of the globe, and trained them to swim with air hoses and smile at the same time.
+Later, he added other novelties to their repertoire such as eating bananas and drinking soda under water – plus aquatic ballet.

-Amazingly, the park is still going strong with its mermaid shows and remains a sought-after reference for anyone who dreams of making money as a mermaid.
+Amazingly, the park is still going strong.
+Its mermaid shows remain a sought-after reference for anyone who dreams of making money as a mermaid.

 Where we stand today

-While mermaiding has hardly become mainstream, you can expect to enjoy performances at a variety of niche locations: from the Disney Princess-themed kiddies’ party down the road to various aquariums and waterparks around the world.
+While mermaiding has hardly become mainstream, you can expect to enjoy performances at a variety of niche locations.
+You can fine them from the Disney Princess-themed kiddies’ party down the road to various aquariums and water parks around the world.

 even men can do it